 - You could find a whole new lease of life.
 You don’t have to carry on doing whatever job it is that you do now.
 This is a great time to find a new career path and do something you’ve always wanted to do.
 For women fifty plus, being a doula, for example, is a great new career.
 For men fifty plus, one idea is to get into adult education, teaching the skills you’ve been using (and are probably still using) for all your career.

 - Putting off claiming your State Pension means you could get a larger weekly amount when you do take it.
-For example, putting it off for just three years will boost the average State Pension by around £450 a year.
+Your weekly pension increases by 5.8% for every year you defer.

 - Finally, you can work and claim your State Pension at the same time to boost your income.
 You can also use your State Pension to keep the same amount of money coming in each month but reduce the hours you work.